MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 This section has been moved to [Licensing in Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/deployment/licensing).
 -->

-## <a name="managing-users-and-licenses-in-on-premises-deployments"></a>Managing Users and Licences in On-premises Deployments
+## <a name="manage-users-and-licenses-in-on-premises-deployments"></a>Manage users and licences in on-premises deployments

 For on-premises deployments, the number of user licences is specified in the licence file (.flf).
-When an administrator or Microsoft partner uploads the licence file, the administrator can specify which users can sign in to [!INCLUDE[prod_short](includes/prod_short.md)].
+When an administrator or Microsoft partner uploads the licence file, they can specify which users can sign in to [!INCLUDE[prod_short](includes/prod_short.md)].

 For on-premises deployments, the administrator creates, edits, and deletes users directly from the **Users** page.